qriouslad/admin-site-enhancements/README.md

 ### 4.0.0 (2023.01.04)

 * **[ADDED] Disable Components >> Disable All Updates**.
-Completely disable core, theme and plugin updates and auto-updates in WordPress.
-Will also prevent update checks, notices and emails..
+Completely disable core, theme and plugin updates and auto-updates.
+Will also disable update checks, notices and emails.

 ### 3.9.2 (2023.01.03)